 Word of mouth is incredibly important when it comes to sales, with influencers proving this once again.
 Potential customers will always believe someone else who’s praising a product, rather than you doing it yourself.

 Many online store owners think they cannot influence how many backlinks they get.
 But, there are a lot of great, easy ways to get your website on somebody else’s website.
 For example, you can reach out to some of the sites and blogs that accept guest posts.
 There, you can publish a blog post that’ll promote your product or brand.
 The bigger the audience of the website, the better.
 If you’re wondering where to start, you can find a list of over 5,000 websites that accept guest posts here.

 Just like blog posts, it’s great if other pages and websites link to your product.
 It will mean it’s getting popular, whether in a good or bad way, which doesn’t make a difference to search engines.
 You can kickstart the trend by adding your product links to your content.
 This way, users can quickly access that ‘life-changing blender’ you’re trying to sell.

 You might not be an SEO expert.
 Let’s face it, with the frequency of Google’s algorithm changes – no one is.
 Still, an SEO plugin can do the work for you.
 Another benefit of SEO WordPress plugin is that they’re made by specialized experts.
 Their job is to track Google algorithm changes and alter their own accordingly.

 This way, you don’t even have to keep track or even care about what Google looks for in a website.

-Some of the most popular SEO WordPress plugins include Yoast SEO, WP Review, and WP Rocket, with many other SEO plugin options right behind them.
+Some of the most popular SEO WordPress plugins include Yoast SEO and WP Review, with many other SEO plugin options right behind them.
 Install and activate one of these and follow its instructions to launch your online store into search engine heaven!

 2. Create Amazing Content